|Approved by||Council, 14 October 2015|

 (a) Dinners with staff and prospective candidates are acceptable for the recruitment of academic or executive positions.
 Staff attendance should normally be limited to four with any exceptions to be prior approved by the relevant Pro-Vice-Chancellor.

-(b) Dinners with staff and prospective candidates for the recruitment of all other general staff positions are not acceptable except in exceptional circumstances, in which case the approval of one of the Vice-Chancellor, a Deputy Vice-Chancellor, a Pro-Vice-Chancellor or the Chief Operating Officer is required.
+(b) Dinners with staff and prospective candidates for the recruitment of all other professional staff positions are not acceptable except in exceptional circumstances, in which case the approval of one of the Vice-Chancellor, a Deputy Vice-Chancellor, a Pro-Vice-Chancellor or the Chief Operating Officer is required.

 11. Koha and Pacific Gifting